 In many cases, Stargardt Disease makes itself known in early childhood.
 In others, it may present itself later in the 20s of young adulthood.
 Whenever your child shows symptoms and however it affects them, we can help.

 A Better Quality of Life for Your Child

-Contact Dr. Mark Rinkov.
+Contact Dr. Cursaro.
 Together with the knowledgeable, caring staff at the Low Vision Doctors of Ohio, we’ll help your child experience improved vision and a better quality of life.